Gearbox-protocol/third-eye/docs/arch.md

 - `ContractRegister`: Getting addresses of CreditManager and pools.
 - `GearToken`: Getting token transfers for Gear Token.
 - `Pool`: Getting Pool operations like add/remove liquidity and borrow/repay etc.
 - `PriceOracle`: Getting token and their registered PriceFeed.
-These priceFeeds can be ChainlinkPF, YearnPF, CurvePF, ZeroPF.
+These priceFeeds can be ChainlinkPF, YearnPF, CurvePF, ZeroPF, AlmostZeroPF.
 - `Treasury`: Getting all token transfers on Treasury.
 - `CreditManager`: This adapter is reponsible for bulk of operations.
     * With help of `AccountManager` checks if there is any token transfers to credit account which doesn't emit Gearbox CreditManager/CreditFacade event.